 - While the other type is the ground level blind that sits on a platform a few inches off the ground.
 Ground-level blinds have their perks, being easier to set-up and transport and overall being really flexible.
 You can set one up and then move it in just a few minutes.

 Here’s a guide for you to find out what you need to know when it comes to selecting, seeing and setting your box blind up.

 Selecting the Right Box Blind

 Choosing the right blind depends on what you’re using it for.
 Is it shooting your first whitetail during the general rifle season?
 Is it to feel the excitement as a buck chases a doe out with his nose on the ground?
-Sportsman’s Condo offers great hunting blinds that are easy and quick to set up and that have room for you, your chair, your pack and rifle.
+Sportsman’s Condo and Mavericks offers great elevated hunting blinds that are easy and quick to set up and that have room for you, your chair, your pack and rifle.

 Finding the Ideal Spot

 This is what it all comes down to.
 You have to check what direction the wind is coming from.
 When selecting a location, make sure you have your hunting blind out of the line of sight of the animals.
 Place the blind so it forces wildlife to cross it instead of facing it directly when they enter the area.
 This will help you with concealment and to keep the wildlife away from discovering you.

 Set-up the box blind as per the instruction manual.
 Unpack the blind and start spreading out all the pieces and get everything organized so you know where everything goes.
 Scatter all your pieces and make sure that you have all the parts to assemble the blind.
 To speed up the process, pre-sort all bolts, nuts, and washers.
 Another important thing you should think about is how you’re gonna shoot out of it, which direction you need to turn it, where do you want the ladder or how to access it.
 It’s a lot easier to build it in the direction that you wanted rather than turning it around later.